plusnli/plusnli.github.io/_pages/about.md

 Hi there👋I am Jiaxi Li, a PhD student at the University of Georgia.
 I obtained my Bachelor's degree in Computer Science from Shandong University in June 2024.

 My research interests lie in Large Language Models (LLMs) and particularly in LLM reasoning.
-For their applications, I have experience in applying LLMs to the doamins of healthcare and law with RAG (Retrieval-augmented Generation).
+For their applications, I have experience in applying LLMs to the domains of healthcare and law with RAG (Retrieval-augmented Generation).
 I also worked on Graph Neural Networks (GNNs) before.

 Currently I'm working on the following projects:
 - LLM Reasoning: I am working on searching algorithms and post-training for LLM system-2 reasoning.